nsrau/azure-docs.it-it/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
 title: Informazioni sul gateway VPN di Azure
-description: Scopri cos'è un gateway VPN e come puoi usarlo per connetterti alle reti virtuali di Azure.
-Si parla anche delle soluzioni cross-premise da sito a sito IPsec/IKE e tra reti virtuali e delle VPN da punto a sito.
+description: Informazioni sul gateway VPN e su come usarne uno per la connessione a reti virtuali VPN da punto a sito, da rete virtuale a rete virtuale e da sito a sito IPsec/IKE.
 services: vpn-gateway
 author: cherylmc
 Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks.